myhfit/BlockP/README.md

 # Introduce
-BlockP is a Collection of Tools for self-using.
+BlockP is a collection of tools for self-using.
 Here is the repo of core project.
-Target of the project is to save code for personal use in anytime(Especially with no other tool).
-Sub projects will uploading after checking code.
+Target of the project is to save code for personal use in anytime, Especially when you don't have other tools.

 # Sub Projects
 |NAME|INFO|JAR NAME|REPO|REQUIREMENT